-This make a match game is a fun way for pupils in Y3 and Y4 to develop their understanding of homophones.
+This make a match game is a fun way for pupils in Year 3 and Year 4 to develop their understanding of homophones.

 They will match the word cards to the relevant image and definition, helping them to expand their understanding of vocabulary.